proplot-dev/proplot/docs/quickstart5.rst

 Registered color cycles
 -----------------------

-Use `~proplot.colortools.cycle_show` to generate a table of the color cycles registered by default and loaded from your ``~/.proplot/cycles`` folder.
+Use `~proplot.colortools.show_cycles` to generate a table of the color cycles registered by default and loaded from your ``~/.proplot/cycles`` folder.
 You can make your own color cycles using the `~proplot.colortools.Cycle` constructor function.
 See the